gijskant/ltsmin-scp-graphite2014/README.md

-ltsmin-tacas2014
+ltsmin-scp-graphite2014
 ================
-Instructions for installing LTSmin and replicating the runs reported in our TACAS 2014 submission.
+Instructions for installing LTSmin and replicating the runs reported in our SCP submission (for the Graphite 2014 Special Issue).

-Some scripts assume the tools to be installed in the current directory (`ltsmin-tacas2014`).
+Some scripts assume the tools to be installed in the current directory (`ltsmin-scp-graphite2014`).

 Prerequisites
 --